 Avocado Toast with Fried Egg

-I started out with a couple slices of Mary Jo’s home baked sandwich bread.
+I started out with a couple of slices of Mary Jo’s home-baked sandwich bread.
 This bread is 75% white bread flour and 25% whole wheat.

 Avocados are $1.00 each in Florida this time of year.
 I’m going to make sure I have some ripe ones on hand to keep making this avocado toast with fried egg for breakfast.
 Try it for yourself and experiment with different seasonings.
 I’m sure you will love it.